Next Article

 • 1–2 green chilies, slit

-• A pinch of asafoetida (hing) (ensure it’s vegan-friendly)
+• Pinch of asafoetida (hing) (ensure it’s vegan-friendly)

 • Salt to taste